How Are Springs Made?

 Before a spring can be used, there are usually five more steps to go through before being placed in an application.

 1. Grinding.
 If the design needs flat ends, then these need to be ground.
 The spring will be mounted to a jig and held against a rotating wheel until the desired flatness is achieved.
 An appropriate fluid will be used to cool the spring.

 2. Shot Peening.
 This process helps to resist any fatigue or cracking.
 The entire spring is exposed to many tiny steel balls that hammer it smooth and compress the material below the surface.

 3. Setting.
 The spring will be fully compressed so that all the coils touch each other.
 This fixes the length and pitch firmly.
 Some spring manufacturers will even repeat this process several times.

 4. Coating.
 This protects corrosion.
 The spring is protected by painting, plating it with a further metal, or even goes through mechanical plating.
 There is also an alternative process of electroplating.

 5. Quality Control

 Of course, this is not the end of the process for spring manufacturers, such as European Springs Ireland.
 The spring goes through various testing devices and quality control steps to ensure the highest of quality.

 Through using specific materials and extremely advanced manufacturing processes, all our springs are uniformly strong and of a high quality.
-We manufacturer a variety of springs – from disc springs to clock springs, and many more.
+We manufacturer a variety of springs – from disc springs and die springs to clock springs and torsion springs and many more.